Why is descaling your Nespresso machine necessary?

 Preventing limescale in your Nespresso machine is practically impossible due to the amount of calcium in our tap water.
 The only solution for decreasing the frequency of your Nespresso descaling is to install a water softener.
 Water softeners remove calcium, magnesium, and certain other metal cations so the calcium level is reduced.

 But this is no guarantee that you will never have to descale your Nespresso or other coffee machine.
 And water softeners are rather costly.
-HG has an effective nespresso descaling solution for maintaining your expensive coffee machine without a water softener so that it will last for years to come, the HG descaler for espresso & pod-coffee machines based on citric acid.
+HG has an effective Nespresso descaling solution for maintaining your expensive coffee machine without a water softener so that it will last for years to come, the HG coffee machine descaler.

 How to descale your Nespresso machine?